hail-is/hail/hail/python/hail/docs/guides/genetics.rst

             We have presented two ways to compute linear regression statistics for each value of a grouping variable.
 The first approach utilizes the :func:`.linear_regression` method and must be called separately for each group even though it can compute statistics for multiple phenotypes simultaneously.
-This is because the :func:`.linear_regression` method drops samples that have more than one missing value across all phenotypes, such as when the groups are mutually exclusive such as 'Male' and 'Female'.
-Note that the expressions for `female_pheno` and `male_pheno` cannot be computed at the same time because they are inputs to two different matrix tables.
-Lastly, the argument to `root` must be specified for both cases -- otherwise the output for the 'Male' grouping will overwrite the 'Female' output.
+This is because the :func:`.linear_regression` method drops samples that have a missing value for any of the phenotypes.
+When the groups are mutually exclusive, such as 'Male' and 'Female', no samples remain!
+Note that we cannot define `male_pheno = ~female_pheno` because we subsequently need `male_pheno` to be an expression on the `mt_linreg` matrix table rather than `mt`.
+Lastly, the argument to `root` must be specified for both cases -- otherwise the 'Male' output will overwrite the 'Female' output.

-            The second approach uses the :func:`.aggregators.linreg` and :func:`.aggregators.group_by` aggregators.
-The aggregation expression generates a dictionary where the keys are the grouping variables and the values are the linear regression statistics for that group.
+            The second approach uses the :func:`.aggregators.group_by` and :func:`.aggregators.linreg` aggregators.
+The aggregation expression generates a dictionary where a key is a group (value of the grouping variable) and the corresponding value is the linear regression statistics for those samples in the group.
 The result of the aggregation expression is then used to annotate the matrix table.

+            The :func:`.linear_regression` method is more efficient than the :func:`.aggregators.linreg` aggregator, but the :func:`.aggregators.linreg` aggregator is more flexible (multiple covariates can be vary by entry) and returns a richer set of statistics.

 PLINK Conversions
 ~~~~~~~~~~~~~~~~~